dizhenhuoshan/acmdb20-517030910420/README.md

 # Submit
-This is the subject branch for project for CS 392: Database Management System.
+This is the submit branch for project for CS 392: Database Management System.

 Working Process:
 - lab 1 finished